sen0rxol0/FutureRestore-Script/README.md

 - iPad 7th Gen (2019)
 - iPod Touch 7th Gen (2019)

+## Requirements

+- Have a SHSH blob from a SHSH Blobs saver ready

+= Download a IPSW with same firmware version as the saved SHSH blob

 ## How to use:

-1. Have a SHSH blob from a SHSH Blobs saver ready

-2. Download a IPSW with same firmware version as the saved SHSH blob

-3. Clone this git repository
+1. Clone this git repository

-4. Open the Terminal `cd` into directory and then run:
+2. Open the Terminal `cd` into directory and then run:

 ```
 chmod +x restore.sh